Independent · Algorithm-driven · No sponsored placements

 | exists | Feature is present | has_hepa_filter = true |

-Rules can also apply per-unit weights (e.g., +2 points per decibel below threshold), enabling nuanced scoring for continuous attributes.
+DecisionScore rules can also apply per-unit weights (e.g., +2 points per decibel below threshold), enabling nuanced scoring for continuous attributes.

-Same commission, every product
+Same commission, every product.

 Key point